List of 5 What to Recognize in Candlestick Patterns

 1. Dark Pool Quiet Accumulation

-This is a tighter sideways candlestick pattern action within a Dark Pool Buy Zone™ range which is a narrow, precise price action contained within a set price range.
-Accumulation triggers their Time Weighted Average Price orders as the stock drops in to the Buy Zone.
+This is a tighter sideways candlestick pattern action within a Dark Pool Buy Zone™ range which is narrow and precise price action contained within a set price range.
+Accumulation triggers their Time Weighted Average Price (TWAP) orders as the stock drops into the Buy Zone.
 The buying triggers automatically cease if the stock rises or falls out of the Dark Pool Buy Zone.